slothAD/KindredCommands/README.md

 - `.flyobstacleheight (Player) (Height)`
   - will set a player's fly obstacle height to the height specified.
 This is the amount of temporary height you gain when you collide into an obstacle.
   - Example: *.flyobstacleheight Bob 10*
+- `.teleport (x) (y) (z) (Player)`
+  - will teleport a player to the coordinates specified.
+  - Example: *.teleport 0 0 0 Bob*
+- `.killplayer (Player)`
+  - will kill a player.
+  - Example: *.killplayer Bob*
+- `.downplayer (Player)`
+  - will down a player.
+  - Example: *.downplayer Bob*

 ### Castle/Clan Commands
 - `.claim (Player) `
   - will change a castle heart owner to whomever is named.
+This will only work if you're on top of a heart, making it very apparent which heart you'll be changing.
+- `.freezeheart`
+  - will freeze the timer of the heart, preventing decay.
+This will only work if you're on top of a heart, making it very apparent which heart you'll be changing.
+- `.thawheart`
+  - will unfreeze the timer of the heart, allowing decay.
+This will only work if you're on top of a heart, making it very apparent which heart you'll be changing.
+- `.frozenhearts`
+  - will list all frozen hearts on the server.
+- `.relocatereset`
+  - will reset the relocation timer for the castle heart you are next to.
 This will only work if you're on top of a heart, making it very apparent which heart you'll be changing.
 - `.clan add (Player) “Clan Name”`
   - adds the player named to the clan named.
 Can exceed clan limitations through this method.
 (Kick WIP)
   - Example: *.clan add Joe “The Best Clan”*